I like working with small business owners for web design. My best clients either work for themselves or have less than 5 full-time employees.

 I was still cutting my teeth with web design business.

 Was I a world-class expert?
 Of course not.
-But over time I built momentum by doing something everyday.
+I built long-term momentum by doing something every day.

 Subscribe to the best industry blogs.
 Test out tools.
 Try new services.
 If something breaks, no big deal.
 You’ll learn more when you need to fix it.
 And you’ll be better equipped to prevent it next time.

 If you can adapt with the problems a client faces, especially with technology, the more stable your business becomes.